Homological stability for classical groups: Geometry

 \begin{Definition} By Proposition \ref{prop:links_opposition_complex}, we have

-and we denote the complex on the left by $O(\Delta)'$.
 This isomorphism is $G'$-equivariant.
 Define a type filtration on $O(\Delta')$ analogously to the one defined on $O(\Delta)$.
 In addition, the filtration on $O(\Delta)$ induces a filtration on $O(\Delta)'$.
 The isomorphism is then also filtration-preserving. \end{Definition}

 Now we consider the exact chain complexes $C_*$ and $C'_*$ associated to the groups $G$ and $G'$ as in Definition \ref{def:exact_chain_complexes}.
 We obtain the following descriptions:

 We see that

 for $1\leq p\leq n$ and $C'_{n+1} = H_{n-1}(\lk_{O(\Delta)}(v_{n+1})) = M_{n+1}$, where